Please click here for more information on how to access our services.

 Microchipping for Cats & Other Pets

 Dogs, ferrets, rabbits, snakes, parrots, tortoises and horse microchipping also come highly recommended by the team at Leadon Vale Veterinary Centre.
 It is a legal requirement for all dogs to be microchipped, and all puppies must be vaccinated by 8 weeks of age before ownership is transferred from the breeder.
 You can be fined up to £500.00 if your dog is not microchipped.
-It is also worth noting, that if you are planning on taking your pet abroad, they must be microchipped and have a pet passport.

 Before a veterinary nurse implants a microchip, you will be asked to complete a registration form, from which your details are then submitted to a national database.
 At Leadon Vale Veterinary Centre, all microchips are implanted under the International Standard (ISO) and therefore when travelling with your pet, your cat can be recognised.